davidmatthews1uvm/ParallelPy/README.md

 * To ensure that this will work, either:
     * import all of the needed python packages and modules so that the parcel of work can be loaded from the serialized format, or
     * modify the sys.path.insert(index, path) in the parallelpy/mpi_deligate.py script so that it looks in the same location as your main script.
+* Further pickling does not support lambda expressions.
+Make sure to name all functions that are going to be pickled (i.e. all functions in classes that are parcels of Work).

 ## Examples
 ### Process Pool